How to search for multiple messengers -- a general framework beyond two messengers: Use cases -- Example: a joint gravitational wave -- high-energy neutrino -- short gamma-ray burst event search

-Now we move on the prior probabilities for each subhypothesis.
+Now we move on the prior probabilities for each sub-hypothesis.
 These are found by assuming each detection candidate trigger (noise or astrophysical origin) is a Poisson event.
 The expected counts for the Poisson processes are found by the known noise trigger rates $R_{bg, \xi}$ and the \emph{assumed true} astrophysical source rates $\Dot{n}_{\xi}^{true}$ for the messenger $\xi$.
 We are interested in the \emph{observable} source rates $\Dot{n}_{\xi}$ for GWs and GRBs which have detection cuts in terms of the signal to noise power ratio or photon count.
-We define $\rho(\frac{E_{GW}}{r_{s}^2},\mathbf{\Omega}_{s},t_{s})$ and $I(\frac{E_{\gamma}}{r_{s}^2},\mathbf{\Omega}_{s},t_{s})$ functions as the cut functions and the detection thresholds $\rho_{th}$ and $I_{th}$. $\rho$ can be taken as the network signal-to-noise ratio for GWs and $I$ as the detected intensity or the photon count.
-Those functions take in account the effective antenna pattern of the GW detector network (by accounting the different sensitivities of the detectors too) and the view of the $Fermi$ satellite.
+We define $\rho(\frac{E_{GW}}{r_{s}^2},\mathbf{\Omega}_{s},t_{s})$ and $I(\frac{E_{\gamma}}{r_{s}^2},\mathbf{\Omega}_{s},t_{s},\kappa_\gamma)$ functions as the cut functions and the detection thresholds $\rho_{th}$ and $I_{th}$. $\rho$ can be taken as the network signal-to-noise ratio for GWs and $I$ as the detected peak flux.
+Those functions take into account the effective antenna pattern of the GW detector network (by accounting the different sensitivities of the detectors too) and the view of the $Fermi$ satellite.
+In order to calculate the peak flux from the fluence in function $I$, one needs to assume an emission form as well.
+For this purpose, the distribution of peak flux to total fluence ratio ($\kappa_\gamma$) can be taken from previous measurements and can be additionally marginalized over.
 Furthermore, we assume beaming for neutrino and gamma-ray emission from the same opening with a beaming factor $f_b\ (\sim 10-100)$.
 The observable source rate for a source emitting only GWs is

 The binary bracket notation $[\zeta]$ is 1 if $\zeta$ is true and 0 if false.
 For a GRB only source

 For a multi-messenger source it is

 For neutrinos we are interested in the observable neutrino rate rather than the observable source rate.